ramtintafaq/JobPortal/README.md

 # Spring Boot Job Portal Web Application

 ## Project Description
 This project is a full-stack web application built using **Spring Boot** that serves as a job portal platform.
 The platform allows recruiters to post job opportunities and job seekers to apply for them.
-The project is built with a responsive UI and offers functionalities such as job searching, resume upload, and profile management for both recruiters and job seekers.
+The application includes profile management for both recruiters and job seekers, job searching, resume upload, and application tracking.

 ## Features